 |“Sooner or later I will be in a wheelchair”||

-It is likely that each of us know someone with MS in a wheelchair but this does not mean that all patients become wheelchair.
+It is likely that each of us know someone with M.S. in wheelchairs but this does not mean that all patients become wheelchair.
 It is difficult to predict the degree of disability but the use of disease modifying drugs to delay disease progression.

 |“The treatments are all the same”||